HydroModPy/HydroModPy/docs/readthedocs/source/architecture/mesh/catchment-conformal-meshing-diagrams.rst

 - Activity diagram: best to explain the branching logic driven by ``constraints_mode`` and by the availability of geology and river constraints.
-- Sequence diagram: best to explain the concrete runtime handoff between launchers, shared runtime helpers, geographic context building, the conformal case, and exports.
+- Sequence diagram: best to explain the concrete runtime handoff between the public mesh facade, shared runtime helpers, geographic context building, the conformal case, and exports.
 - Component diagram: best to document the stable architectural boundaries between orchestration, domain/context preparation, constraint sources, meshing core, and output exporters.